 \subsection{System Model}

 Consider a system with $M$ remote processes being observed by a centralized monitoring server, as shown in Fig. \ref{fig:sys_model}.
-The states of the remote processes are delivered to the monitoring server over a shared communication medium.
-We assume the communication medium is reliable (specifically, the successful transmission probability is 1) and operates in a time-slotted manner.
-At the beginning of each time slot, one of the $M$ processes is selected to send its current state to the monitoring server.
+The states of the remote processes are delivered to the monitoring server over a set of $m$ shared channels, $1\le m <M$.
+We assume all the $m$ channels are reliable (specifically, the probability of successful transmission is 1) and operate in a time-slotted manner.
+At the beginning of each time slot, $m$ processes are selected to send their current states to the monitoring server.
 The monitoring server receives the state information at the end of the slot.

 The remote processes are independent discrete-time binary Markov processes with states at time $t$ denoted by $S_i(t)\in \{0,1\}, i\in [M]$.
 The states of different processes evolve in time at different rates according to the state-transition probabilities $P[{S_i}(t + 1)|{S_i}(t)], i \in [M]$.
-A discrete time step of the Markov processes corresponds to one time slot of the communication medium, and $S_i(t)$ is the state at the beginning of time slot $t$.
+A discrete time step of the Markov processes corresponds to one time slot of the communication channels, and $S_i(t)$ is the state at the beginning of time slot $t$.
 Thus, at the end of time slot $t$, the Markov processes would have evolved to states $S_i(t+1)\in \{0,1\}, i\in [M]$ (the end of time slot $t$ corresponds to the beginning of time slot $t+1$ in continuous time).

 The one-step transition matrix of each remote Markov process is known to the monitoring server.
 In particular, assume the transition matrix of process $i \in [M]$ is given by